Nytra/ResoniteHeadlessToolPermissionKickCrashFix/README.md

 This is the specific issue it addresses (From Neos GitHub): https://github.com/Neos-Metaverse/NeosPublic/issues/1693

-Thanks to Rucio and Stiefeljackal for porting the mod to Resonite.
+Thanks to Rucio for porting the mod to Resonite, and thanks to Stiefeljackal and TheSpecterLemon for testing it.

 ## Installation
 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader/) for the Headless Server.